 Easter egg dying was a tradition in my home growing up.
 Every year my mother would pull out the same brown Mikasa mugs from 1955, and place the colorful dye pellets inside.
 We would wait until they dissolved, dye eggs and of course, engage in the fierce competition of who made the best egg that year.

-Another option is simply using food-based products and superfoods to enhance the color of your eggs or anything else you want to color in a safe and natural way.
+Another option is simply using food-based products or food “waste” (i.e. soft berries, coffee grounds, or coffee ground) to enhance the color of your eggs or anything else you want to color in a safe and natural way.
 Here are some of my favorite food-based dying methods:

 Orange: carrot juice, goji berries (they look red but when they sit in hot water they create a pretty orange liquid), or sandalwood powder.